LorenJAnderson/lorenjanderson.github.io/docs/about.markdown

 - [<span style="color:rgb(058,147,195)">Stack Exchange</span>](https://ai.stackexchange.com/users/37607/deepqzero)
 - [<span style="color:rgb(058,147,195)">GitHub</span>](https://github.com/LorenJAnderson)
 - [<span style="color:rgb(058,147,195)">ORCID</span>](https://orcid.org/0000-0003-2978-2483)
-- Gmail: anderson.loren.j

 ---
-*Disclaimer: The views and opinions presented on this website and its internal links are strictly my own and do not necessarily represent the view of any of my past, present, or future employers, institutions, or funding agencies.*
+*Disclaimer: The views and opinions presented on this website and its internal links are strictly my own and do not necessarily represent the views of any of my past, present, or future employers, institutions, or funding agencies.*